LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 LassoModules
 ------------

-The "LassoModules" directory contains all Lasso C-API (LCAPI) modules, These are all loaded when an instance is first started.
+The "LassoModules" directory contains all Lasso C-API (LCAPI) modules.
+These are all loaded when an instance is first started.
 The instance will first load all modules located in the Instance Manager's home, and then all modules located in the instance's home.
 This permits an instance to replace an LCAPI module with